stephen-lu/ZipCodeWilmingtonCalculator/README.md

 ## Submission

-Completed projects should be submitted by submitting a pull request against the [original repository](https://git.zipcode.rocks/Cohort4.2/ZCW-MacroLabs-OOP-ScientificCalculator).
-All work should be done in your own repository.
+Completed projects should be submitted by submitting a pull request against the [original repository](https://github.com/Zipcoder/ScientificCalculator.Maven).
+All work should be done in your team's repository.